kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(a\) Each advance planning and engineering proposal must relate to an airport layout plan or plans and specifications for the development of a new airport, or the further development of an existing airport.
 Each proposal must relate to a specific airport, either existing or planned, and may not be for general area planning.

-\(b\) Each proposal for the development or further development of an airport must have as its objective either the development of an airport layout plan, under §151.5(a), or the development of plans designed to lead to a project application, under §§151.21(c) and 151.27, or both.
+\(b\) Each proposal for the development or further development of an airport must have as its objective either the development of an airport layout plan, under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.5   General policies.|§151.5]](a), or the development of plans designed to lead to a project application, under §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.21   Procedures: Application; general information.|§151.21]](c) and 151.27, or both.

 \(c\) Each proposal must relate to planning and engineering for an airport that—